littlestone111/littlestone111.github.io/_pages/about.md

 Before Joining, I received M.S. in [Computer Science](https://www.cs.columbia.edu/) from Columbia University and B.S. double major in [Data Science](https://datascience.ucsd.edu/) and [Probability & Statistics](https://math.ucsd.edu/) from University of California, San Diego.
 During my undergraduate study at UCSD, I was fortunate to learn and advised by Prof. [Jingbo Shang](https://shangjingbo1226.github.io/).

 ## News
-- Dec, 2025 - I will be joining Meta as a summer intern in Menlo Park, CA.
+- Dec, 2025 - I will be joining Meta as a summer intern in Menlo Park, California.
 - Nov, 2025 - Our paper "JudgeBoard: Benchmarking and Enhancing Small Language Models for Reasoning Evaluation" is accepted by AAAI 2026 for an **Oral** presentation.
 - Oct, 2025 - I am honored to present my work PaD-TS at the first Meta PhD Forum in Menlo Park, CA.
 - Oct, 2025 - Our paper "OPTAGENT: Optimizing Multi-Agent LLM Interactions Through Verbal Reinforcement Learning for Enhanced Reasoning" is accepted by AACL 2025.